 Think of the Good Memories

 We have a lot of good memories from each place we’ve lived.
-Even the things that weren’t great become a funny story to look back on (like our gold spray painting neighbor).
+Even the things that weren’t great became a funny story to look back on (like our gold spray painting neighbor).

 I remember playing games and having major movie marathons cuddled up in our first tiny apartment.
 I remember having family over for parties and bringing Mozzie home to our first house.
-Even at our new apartment, we’ve had fun playing games, decorating for Christmas, and sitting out on the deck on sunny days.
+We adopted our second dog, Rudy, at our current house.
+Plus, we’ve had family come to visit us a bunch of times.

 Remembering the good moments can help you appreciate where you’re at.

 When we bought our first house, I cried the first night because I thought it would never feel like home.
-Five years later, I was sad to leave it because it had been such a good home for us and we grew and changed so much while we lived there.
+Five years later, I was sad to leave it because it had been such a good home for us.
+We grew and changed so much while we lived there.

 Ok, now let’s get a little more practical.
 A great way to make any home feel better is by decluttering it.